tytydraco/yessleep/out/Ghost_Story.md

 You see, I told you: *this is a ghost story*.
 And I, Dale, the third Hastings triplet, am a ghost.
 I have been my entire life.
 Overlooked, unwanted, completely and utterly forgotten.
 Lost in the glaring and constant light of Devin and Dylan, anyone would be.
 I was nothing.
 Nothing special, anyway.
 And Devin and Dylan were so much closer than I could ever get to either of them.
 They saw at once that I was different, an outcast - not like them.
 So they cut me out.
 From then on it was never a triplet bond, but a twin, with a lonely outside observer desperately clamoring to understand a language they once knew fluently.

-And my family?
+And the rest of my family?
 They were ashamed of me too.
 So much so that most people had no idea we were triplets.
 Locals began referring to Devin and Dylan as the “Hastings Twins” and nobody ever corrected them.
 What was I supposed to do as a forgotten toddler?
 Nothing.
 Just like what I was: nothing.

 Whenever I was accidentally exposed and my family was forced to reveal my presence to the outside world, people would squint and say, “...triplets?”
 Their look of confusion was always quickly replaced by one of abject pity.
 A knowing, an understanding that I'm somehow unclean, unwanted, untouchable, unlovable.
 How is it that everyone in town knew of Dylan and Devin but there'd never been a whisper of Dale?
 The answer then becomes apparent to them: I am simply nothing.
 Nothing special.
 I have no dazzling pizzazz, no je’ne sais quoi, no electric chutzpah that set me apart like it did my siblings.
 No. Not Dale Hastings, resident ghost.